 the target value.
 Instead of testing for equality, we want to make

-is somewhat close to X_AXIS
+sure that x is somewhat close to X_AXIS.

-comes in; it's a fudge factor to
+That's where xEpsilon comes in; it's a fudge factor to

-describe how close x
+describe how close x should be to X_AXIS

 in order for us to consider them "practically equal".